agforero/NAANProject/README.md

 2. [React Native (latest version) for Android](https://reactnative.dev/docs/environment-setup)
     * Please do yourself a favor and use the **React Native CLI Quickstart** instructions.
 Following the other set of instructions led to some inexplicable errors.
 3. [Android Studio](https://developer.android.com/studio)
     * You'll need this to [set up an Android Emulator](https://developer.android.com/studio/run/managing-avds).
-We developed this prototype with a **Pixel 5** running **API 32**, so you should set up the same device.
+I developed this prototype with a **Pixel 5** running **API 32**, so you should set up the same device.
 Some UI elements might be contorted otherwise.

 ### Required Python libraries: